KemelH/Python/README.md

 # Python

-In this repositories you will found some tests, exercices and problems that i worked on with Python !!
+### In this repository you will find some tests, exercises, and problems that I worked on with Python!!